-These days, Arabs and a few Kurds live amid the ruins of old Harran, surviving by farming the newly irrigated fields and smuggling goods across the Syrian border, 10km to the south.
+These days, Arabs and a few Kurds live amid the ruins of old Harran, surviving by farming the newly irrigated fields and smuggling goods across the Syrian border, 10km south.
 The stone-built, mud-covered beehive-shaped buildings owe their distinctive shape to the fact that no wood is used as support.
 Virtually all are now used for storage or animal – not human – habitation.

-Harran’s enigmatic ruins exude tragic grandeur, dwarfing the beehive dwellings.
-Near the jandarma an artificial tumulus marks the site of the original settlement.
-Excavations are currently underway here by a team from Ankara University, revealing the remains of an Umayyad palace.
+Harran’s enigmatic ruins exude tragic grandeur, dwarfing the beehive dwellings of the ethnically Arab villagers.
+Near the jandarma, an artificial tumulus marks the site of the original settlement.
+Excavations currently under way here, by a team from Ankara University, have revealed the remains of an Umayyad palace.
 North of the mound, and most impressive of the ruins, is the Ulu Cami, the first mosque ever built on what is now Turkish soil.
 Its substantial square minaret, originally built in the eighth century, was mistaken for a cathedral belfry by T. E. Lawrence when he passed through in 1909.
-The layout of the mosque, much re-built under the Ayyubid dynasty in the twelfth century, can be made out clearly, though only fragments of its structure survive relatively intact.
+The layout of the mosque, much rebuilt under the Ayyubid dynasty in the twelfth century, can be made out clearly, though only fragments of its structure survive relatively intact.

 The eleventh-century citadel, in the southeast corner of the old walled city, is possibly built on the site of the ancient temple of the moon god Sin.
 Three of its four polygonal towers have survived reasonably well, but take care scrambling around as there are several holes in the upper part of the structure.